coduori/dmvic/README.md

 main();
 ```

-Calling the initialize() function  stores the configurations in your service environment.
+Calling the initialize() function stores the configurations in your service environment variables.
 The configs will be used by the library to make requests to DMVIC.

 ### Authentication
 To authenticate your requests to DMVIC, use the `authenticate()` function.
 This function takes no parameters.
 You only need to call it once throughout your project.
 You can call the function immediately after initialization.
-When this function is called, it sends an authentication request to DMVIC and stores the token on redis using the credentials provided in the init function.
+When this function is called, it sends an authentication request to DMVIC and stores the resulting token on redis using the redis credentials provided in the init function.

 ```javascript
 import dmvic from 'dmvic';